roadwarriorslive/Pipulate/README.md

 ### Bookmarklet
-A web browser bookmarklet grabbed from the Pipulate user interface is how the functions residing on Pipulate servers get invoked, and appear to infuse the spreadsheet with magic data-collection powers, enabling such tasks crawling websites directly into a spreadsheet.
-Once you're happy with a particular data look-up task having worked interactively in the spreadsheet, it can be automated.
+A web browser bookmarklet grabbed from the Pipulate user interface is how the functions residing on Pipulate servers get invoked, and appear to infuse the spreadsheet with magic data-collection powers&#151;enabling such tasks crawling websites directly into a spreadsheet.
+This alone makes it noteworthy and useful for day-today tasks, needing very little thought about extra methodology.
+It just slips seamlessly into your daily work-flow.

+### Scheduling
+But Pipulate isn't just for ad hoc investigations in spreadsheets.
+Once you're happy with a particular data look-up task having worked out interactively, it can be automated.
 Job instructions come from the Google Doc itself, turning Pipulate servers into something as stateless and interchangable as webheads.
 No data resides on these servers.
 They are only there to Pipulate the Google Spreadsheets.
 Get a Pipulate server from anywhere, fire-off a job, and then destroy the server if you care to.
 Nothing's lost!

 ### Great for newbs!
 Pipulate is also a totally extendable system, plug-in compatible with